lars-sh/json-dom/README.md

 ### Snapshot Builds
 Snapshot builds are provided through [GitHub Packages](https://github.com/lars-sh/json-dom/packages).
 To use one of them, configure the version of the dependency accordingly and add the below noted repository to your POM.

-Beside having the possibility, please keep in mind, that snapshot builds might be either instable or even broken from time to time.
+Beside having the possibility, please keep in mind, that snapshot builds might be either unstable or even broken from time to time.

 ```XML
 <repositories>